Skip to content

 The ecological criterion

 A refurbished appliance avoids the production of a new one, saving an average 150 kg of CO2 for a large appliance according to ADEME.
 This is the number one argument for environmentally-conscious buyers.
+Over a full kitchen, the figures add up fast: more than a tonne of CO2 avoided for seven main appliances.
+The detailed budgets and gains for equipping a full kitchen sit in our guide on equipping a kitchen with refurbished appliances.

 How to choose based on your profile